Mr-Quin/node-image-scraper/README.md

 It does the following things in order:

-1. opens the webbsite in a headless Chromium browser
+1. opens the website in a headless Chromium browser
 2. wait up to 5 seconds for an `<img>` tag to load
 3. attempts to find all `<img>` tags in the page and extract the `src` attribute
 4. ignore non-url `src` attributes such as base64 encoded images for data usage reasons,